Campus of the University of Southern California: Second Masterplan (1946–1959)

-Third Masterplan (1960-1976)
+Third Masterplan (1960–1976)

 Despite the implementation of the Gallion plan, the growing population could not adequately be contained.
 Accordingly, in 1960, President Norman Topping commissioned William L. Pereira to design another masterplan with an express focus on accommodating growth in enrollment and increase in research activity.
 Specifically, this plan set out to create housing villages, separate academic and non-academic facilities, establish a campus heart, and develop architecturally unique quadrangles.
 While Pereira drew inspiration for these quadrangles from Oxford, Cambridge, and Yale, the purpose of USC's quadrangles differ in that they were designed to create memorable public places, thereby creating a "sense of space," instead of solely community making.
 Specifically, each quadrangle was to contain a "jewel" which was to be a focal point.
-Moreover, this plan would expand the western boundary of the University to Vermont Avenue, adding 58 acres to the campus.
+Moreover, this plan would expand the western boundary of the University to Vermont Avenue, adding 58 acres to the campus; the move resulted in the removal and leveling of several residential blocks.
 During this time, the campus was entirely shut off from external automobile traffic.

 This period saw a dramatic rise in construction, with more than twenty completed in the 1960s and thirty more after 1970.
 These include the Ahmanson Center, Olin Hall, Stauffer Hall, Vivian Hall of Engineering, Booth Ferris Rehearsal Hall.
 Additionally, A. Quincy Jones designed the Annenberg School of Communications, Edward Durell Stone designed the Von KleinSmid Center and the Andrus Gerontology Center amongst others, and the Watt Hall of Architecture and Fine Arts, designed by Killingsworth, Brady, and Associates.

 During this period, the campus also underwent certain redevelopments in preparation for the 1984 Olympic Games.

-Lull in New Construction (1977-2011)
+Infill Development Focus (1977–2011)

-Following the completion of the 1976 Masterplan, new construction work generally slowed as the University matured to fill in much of its present-day boundaries.
+Following the completion of the 1976 Masterplan, expansion of the general campus footprint generally slowed as the University matured to fill in much of its present-day boundaries.
 Rather, during this period a series of masterplans analyzed the needs of the surrounding Expo Park neighborhood as well as studying how effectively campus resources were being used.
-Through the 1988 Masterplan, prepared by Gin and Wong Associates, the planners identified certain non-academic functions which were offloaded to off campus as well as identified certain areas with potential development.
+Through the 1988 Masterplan, prepared by Gin and Wong Associates, the planners identified certain non-academic functions which were offloaded to off campus buildings, such as the South Park Center (rebranded as the "USC Tower") in downtown Los Angeles, as well as identified certain areas with potential development.
 The 1992 Campus Plan identified certain growth objectives for undergraduate education and interdisciplinary research.
 Additionally, this plan introduced five new "transformative" project plans, such as the construction of Leavey Library.

-Present-Day (2012-Present)
+Coinciding with the shift in focus away from outward expansion, the university increased its efforts to build relationships with the surrounding community, which contrasted with previous policies of urban renewal and large-scale master planning.
+Initiatives included the Good Neighbors Campaign, started in 1994.